 - Ask your new supervisor to complete the "Hiring Information" section of your Student Employment Form.

 - Once your supervisor has completed the "Hiring Information" section, take your Student Employment Form to the Human Resources Office in order to complete your tax forms and I-9. *Be sure to take two forms of identification with you to the Human Resources Office.*

-- After Human Resources has signed off on your Student Employment Form, take it to the Office of Career Development for final approval and issue of your Work Permit.
+- After Human Resources has signed off on your Student Employment Form, take it to the Financial Aid Office for final approval and issue of your Work Permit.
 It is very important you have a Work Permit prior to beginning work.

 - Take your Work Permit to your supervisor and schedule your first day of work.

 - Take your job seriously.
 This is just like any other part-time job.
 You are expected to show up on time, dressed appropriately, ready to work.
 Remember that you can be terminated from this job if you are not meeting your supervisor's expectations.

 - Get Paid!
 Make sure to log your time accurately.
 If you falsify hours worked, you can be removed from the Work Study Program.

 - Pick up your paychecks at the Accounting Office (214 LRW).